 How do we collect and hold your personal information?

-- through your access and use of our websites or an online portal;
+- through your access and use of our websites, emails, mobile device applications or an online portal;

 - during interactions between us and you and you and our representatives, including discussions through our call centres and live chat; and